mailbox171/fctfoke-v04/readme.md

 - OKE Node Doctor

-- Deployment of a sample WordPress app, with access to OCI MySqlService
+- Deployment of a sample WordPress app, with access to OCI MySql Service

 - Calico setup and sample NetworkPolicies